Finance & Governance

 2. Strategic Responses in a Transformed Environment

-The retreat is designed as an intensive two-day, highly interactive working environment that blends structured inquiry with exploratory dialogue.
-Each day will move from shared framing to comparative analysis and then to practical pathways, using formats such as moderated discussions, case-driven exchanges, scenario lenses, debate segments, and small-group work.
-The design emphasises peer learning, critical reflection, and the testing of ideas, with space for cross-regional comparison and discussion of real institutional constraints.
-The objective is to create a structured yet flexible environment that supports candid exchange, analytical clarity, and the development of realistic pathways for strategic readiness.
+The retreat is designed as an intensive, two-day working environment that moves from shared framing to comparative analysis and practical pathways, using moderated discussions, case-driven exchanges, scenario lenses, debates, and small-group work.
+The format emphasises peer learning, critical reflection, and testing ideas against real institutional constraints, with space for cross-regional comparison and candid exchange, and will be conducted under the Chatham House Rule to ensure an open, trusted setting for rigorous strategic discussion.

-The retreat will convene a globally diverse cohort of senior public-sector leaders, strategic advisors, policy innovators, and practitioners responsible for shaping national strategy amid uncertainty.
-Participants will include leaders of cross-government strategy, foresight, and delivery units; officials working in economic, security, digital, climate, and institutional reform portfolios; and representatives of regional and multilateral institutions.
-Particular attention will be paid to ensuring strong representation from Africa, Asia, Latin America, the Middle East, and small-state contexts, alongside select private-sector and academic contributors whose expertise illuminates emerging strategic capabilities and future governance models.
-The intention is to create a balanced cohort able to interrogate structural pressures from multiple vantage points and contribute meaningfully to the development of new approaches.
+The retreat will convene a globally diverse cohort of senior public-sector leaders, strategic advisors, and policy practitioners shaping national strategy under uncertainty, with strong representation from Africa, Asia, Latin America, the Middle East, and small-state contexts, alongside select private-sector and academic contributors to develop credible new approaches.

 Partners